 Content marketing is a great asset to any business that wants to utilise all the benefits digital marketing can have for your brand.
 But where should you start?
 And what makes a great content strategy?

-Here’s our Giraffe guide on creating a content marketing strategy that will help you achieve your business’s goals and objectives:
+Here’s the Giraffe Social guide on creating a content marketing strategy that will help you achieve your business’s goals and objectives.

 What is content marketing?

-According to the Content Marketing Institute, the form of marketing is ‘a strategic marketing approach focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly defined audience — and, ultimately, to drive profitable customer action.’
+According to the Content Marketing Institute, the form of marketing is “a strategic marketing approach focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly-defined audience — and, ultimately, to drive profitable customer action.”

 The History of Content Marketing

-Impressively, the earliest form of content marketing started in 1895!
+Amazingly, the earliest form of content marketing started in 1895!
 Content marketing started as helpful magazines, which opened a new channel of communication between brands and consumers.

-Evergreen content is more shareable and can help you get links inbound to your website.
-They help establish your brand as a thought leader, while helping you rank in search engines.
+Evergreen content is shareable and can help you get backlinks to your website.
+They help establish your brand as a thought leader in your industry while also helping you rank in search engines.
 Evergreen content articles not only help your business but provide great information for your audience and readers.
-The aim of this type of content is to entertain, intrigue, educate, interest and inform.
-Evergreen articles should be high up in your strategy for content marketing.
+This type of content aims to entertain, intrigue, educate, interest, and inform.
+Evergreen articles should be high up in your content marketing strategy.